jnozzi/cocoadev.com/markdown/QuestionforiPod.md

 --

-Place them in a dictionary or array and then put them in an General/NSTableView.
+Place them in a dictionary or array and then put them in an NSTableView.

 --